The darling buds of May ... The merry month of May ...

 1698 The coldest on record (8.5); the cold spring was notable, even for the "Little Ice Age".
 The cold spring followed a cold winter.
 There was a significant snowfall acrosss the south of England on the 13th.

 1740 Very cold (8.6).

 1773 This May was the wettest on record, with an estimated England and Wales average of six inches (152 mm, 238%) of rain.

 1785 Part of a very dry spring, leading to a summer of drought, with canals and water supplies running low in the summer, leading to a rise in the price of bread.

-1816 The "Year without a summer", following the eruption of Mount Tambora in Indonesia in April 1815, reportedly saw snow fall as far south as the London area on the 12th.
+1816 The famous "Year without a Summer", following the eruption of Mount Tambora in Indonesia in April 1815, reportedly saw snow fall as far south as the London area on the 12th.
 There were widespread food riots in Britain.

 1821 Reportedly there was snow in the south on the late date of the 27th.

 1848 Very warm (13.9) - indeed, May was warmer than August (13.6) this year.

 1855 Very cold (8.8).